Most of us writing about story pick one of the following terms and stick with it:

 - Protagonist — which these days means ‘main character’

 On this blog I use these terms at random, though I’ve started to drift away from ‘hero’ in favour of ‘main character’.
-When I learned that technically ‘protagonist’ means ‘the character who starts the action’, I dropped it completely, because it bothers me to use a word ‘incorrectly’ even though language does change.
+When I learned that, correctly, ‘protagonist’ means ‘the character who starts the action’, I dropped it completely, because it bothers me to use a word ‘incorrectly’ even though language does change.

 The more I reflect on this terminology, the more obvious the need for some clarity.
 We have entered an era in which it’s no longer acceptable to write the same stories about the same few kinds of people.
 It’s time we move past tokenism.
 Our main characters need to be as diverse as they are in real life.